tanho63/pc-setup/README.md

 - vcredist -dependencies
 - .Net 4.7 - useful dependency for various programs
 - putty - a tool for connecting to remote servers via SSH
-- malwarebytes - a fixit antivirus tool (less good for active defense)
 - Visual Studio Code - for the few bits of non-R code that I need to look at and don't want to look at in RStudio
-- Foxit Reader - a PDF reader
-- PDF Creator - a PDF printer (i.e. writes PDF)
-- CCleaner - cleans registry and hard drive, occasionally useful
 - MySQL Workbench - a GUI for accessing SQL databases
-- Steam - for games!
-- OBS - stream software
-- Zoom - video calls

-I'll need to download and install RStudio separately because I want the latest preview version.
+I'll need to download and install RStudio separately because I want the latest preview version (all them rainbow bracketses!) but you can also install RStudio via Chocolatey if you prefer the stable version.

 ## Install Firefox Addons